guandi1995/guandi1995.github.io/_posts/2020-04-30-Neural Networks.md

 - the output isn't zero-centered and it makes the gradient updates go too far in different direction
 - sigmoid saturates and kills gradient.

-- Tanh
+*Tanh*

-Like sigmoid activation function, tanh function is also non-linear with similar demonstration of shape except that tanh activation function is zero-centered, which makes tanh function become popular and widely used activation function.
+Like sigmoid activation function, tanh function is also non-linear with similar demonstration of shape except that tanh activation function is zero-centered, which makes it popular and widely used activation function.
 The demonstration of tanh function and its derivative are shown below:

+$$
+tanh(x)=\dfrac{2}{1-e^{-2x}}-1
+$$

 <img src="{{ site.url }}{{ site.baseurl }}/images/neural networks/tanh.PNG" alt="">